tbrowder/Math-FractionalPart/README.md

 DESCRIPTION
 ===========

-Math::FractionalPart provides several routines to operate with the fractional parts of a number:

 There are three different algebraic functions that operate on numbers and return their fractional parts.
 They all return the same result when operating on non-negative numbers, but all three return different results when operating on negative numbers.
 See the following references:

   * 1. Wikipedia article on [Fractional Part](https://en.m.wikipedia.org/wiki/Fractional_part)